 South Africa's annual producer inflation reached a fresh record high of 18% in July of 2022, above market forecasts of 17.6%.
 Main upward contribution came from coke, petroleum, chemical, rubber and plastic products (42.8% vs 37.2% in June); food products, beverages and tobacco products (11.4% vs 10.1%); metals, machinery, equipment and computing equipment (11.3% vs 14%) and paper and printed products (11.1% vs 8.6%).
 Compared to the previous month, producer prices rose 2.2%, also beating market estimates of a 1.95% increase. source: Statistics South Africa

-Producer Prices Change in South Africa averaged 5.14 percent from 2013 until 2021, reaching an all time high of 8.70 percent in April of 2014 and a record low of 0.30 percent in May of 2020.
+Producer Prices Change in South Africa averaged 5.87 percent from 2013 until 2022, reaching an all time high of 18 percent in July of 2022 and a record low of 0.30 percent in May of 2020.
 This page provides the latest reported value for - South Africa Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-South Africa Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.
+South Africa Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.